neverfriendme/neverfriendme/README.md

-The only thing you should now that im a lone coder.
+I prefer to work alone
+im a begginer